billkarsh/SpikeGLX/sglhome/docs/help/imroTables.md

 minor.
 For example, the NP2014 is just a NP2013 with an added dovetail cap.
 On the other hand, 1.0 and 2.0 probes are very different with respect to many features, such as: gain settings, shank counts, acquisition methods, and so on.
-These differences are very important within SpikeGLX.
-Still, the models fall into functional groups that are captured by "probe type..."
+SpikeGLX is primarily concerned with the geometric and electronic characteristics of probes, and these fall into groups that are captured by the internal `probe type` identifier.

 ## Probe Type

 SpikeGLX assigns `probe type` codes to groups of probes that are functionally similar, so can be handled similarly in software.
 Of course there are fewer probe types than part numbers.

+Probe type was intended for internal use by SpikeGLX and we would like to phase that out of public facing metadata.
+We want to replace that with the already public `pn` identifier.

 > Note: As of version **20260115** SpikeGLX began writing pn values into imro headers.
 Prior to that, the imro header encoded the probe type value.